Triangulations and Maximal Cross-Ratio Degrees: Introduction

 This paper presents an alternative approach to prove this result using tropical, instead of algebraic, methods.
 Additionally, we describe how all tropical curves that fulfill these cross-ratio conditions look like and what their multiplicities are, which is also mentioned as interesting question in \cite{R24}. \begin{theorem}[see Theorem \ref{allcases}] Let $T$ be a triangulation of an $n$-gon with $d$ inner triangles and $n-3$ diagonals that define cross-ratio conditions $C_1,...,C_{n-3},$ the degree $d_\U$ of the map $\pi_\U$ of Definition \ref{mappi} is $2^d,$ and we can also construct explicitly all tropical curves in $\pi_{\U(T)}^{-1}(C_1,...,C_{n-3})$ and find their multiplicities. \end{theorem}

 In the same paper \cite{R24}, Silversmith also introduced the open problem of finding the maximal degree that a set of cross-ratios using $n$ markings can have.
 There, this number is given for $n\leq6.$ Recently, this maximal degree was also found for $n=7$ and $n=8$ in \cite{Ma26}.
-Here, we provide all possible degrees for any $\U,$ and thus, also the maximal degree, for $n=9$ using a computer program based on Goldners algorithm, written in OSCAR \cite{OSCAR}. \begin{theorem}[see Theorem \ref{max9}] For a set of 6 cross-ratios using the markings in $\{1,...,9\},$ their cross-ratio degree can be every number in $\{0,1,2,3,4,5,6\}.$ \end{theorem}
+Here, we list all possible degrees for any $\U,$ and thus, also the maximal degree, for $n=9$ and $n=10$ using a computer program based on Goldners algorithm, written in OSCAR \cite{OSCAR}. \begin{theorem}[see Theorem \ref{max9}] For a set of 6 cross-ratios using the markings in $\{1,...,9\},$ their cross-ratio degree can be every number in $\{0,1,2,3,4,5,6\}$ and for a set of 7 cross-ratios using the markings in $\{1,...,10\},$ their cross-ratio degree can be every number in $\{0,1,2,3,4,5,6,7,8,9,10\}.$ \end{theorem}

+For $n=12,$ we make use of Corollary 4.4 in \cite{BELL25}, where an upper bound for this maximal degree in some cases was shown.
+The remaining cases can now also be calculated with a computer program such that we can also provide the maximal degree for $n=12.$ \begin{theorem}[see Theorem \ref{n12}] For a set of 9 cross-ratios using the markings in $\{1,...,12\}$, their cross-ratio degree can be at most 32. \end{theorem}